Annual results 2016

 Consensus on Swisscom’s financial results also available from other sources and they could differ from what is reported above due to the different analysts involved, timing at which the data is collected and/or other reasons.
 Swisscom does not assume any liability for any potential discrepancy.

-For 2016 Swisscom expects on a CHF/EUR exchange rate of CHF 1.10 a net revenue of more than CHF 11.6 billion (2015: CHF 11.678 billion).
-For Swisscom without Fastweb, a slight decline in revenue is expected due to heightened competition and price pressure.
-A slight increase in revenue is expected for Fastweb, based on growth in the customer base.
+For 2017 Swisscom expects net revenue of around CHF 11.6 billion (2016: CHF 11.643 billion).
+For Swisscom without Fastweb, a slight decline in revenue is expected due to high competition and price pressure.
+A slight increase in revenue is expected for Fastweb.

 Net revenue in CHF millions